 A is Explored or Particular Area.

-Ans.
-Biodiversity pattern in species is understanding that the number of species found on Earth vary globally, locally as well as with time.
+Biodiversity pattern in species is the understanding that the number of species found on Earth varies globally, locally as well as with time.
 Many variations can be present within species, biomes, ecosystems and a particular area.
+These variations of life forms across different areas and ecosystems are referred to as Biodiversity patterns.
+These patterns are crucial to studying the environment and even protecting it by preserving various life forms.
+The health of the environment is largely dependant on the Biodiversity patterns that exist within it.